-Rebecca Beardsall is the Senior Director of Marketing, Publishing, and Conferences for Extended Education at Western Washington University.
-She also teaches part-time for the English Department at DeSales University.
-She graduated with a BA in English from DeSales University and received her MA in English from Lehigh University.
-Rebecca is an MFA candidate at Western Washington University.
+Rebecca Beardsall works at Western Washington University.
+She received her MA in English from Lehigh University and her MFA from Western Washington University.
 She has more than twenty years’ experience in freelance writing in the United States and abroad.
 Her poetry and essays have appeared in Origyns, SWIMM, West Texas Review, Two Cities Review, The Schuylkill Valley Journal, Amaranth, Common Ground Review, Poetry NZ, and Rag Queen Periodical.
 She wrote and co-edited three books, including Philadelphia Reflections: Stories from the Delaware to the Schuylkill.
 Find her at: rebeccabeardsall.com

 POETRY / PROSE EDITOR